-Mrs. Odhiambo-Mabona: Mr. Temporary Deputy Speaker, Sir, I thank the Minister for bringing this Bill to the House but I wish to indicate that I oppose it in its present form.
+Mrs. Odhiambo-Mabona: Mr. Temporary Deputy Speaker, Sir, I thank the Minister for bringing this Bill to the House, but I wish to indicate that I oppose it in its present form.

 I would want to encourage that there be amendments.
-One of the reasons as to why I oppose the Bill is that it undermines devolution by taking away the powers of county governors.
-It creates a parallel system which provides an environment for clashes between the National Government and County Governments.
+One of the reasons to oppose the Bill is that it undermines devolution by taking away the powers of county governors.
+It creates a parallel system which provides an environment for clashes between the National Government and county governments.